Brane inflation driven by an arctan potential: CMB constraints and Reheating: Slow-roll analysis

 and

 We show the behavior of the spectral index and the tensor-to-scalar ratio for different values of $\beta$ in Fig.~\eqref{fig:nsr_plan}, considering the number of e-folds given in Eq.~\eqref{eq:efolds} ranging from $\mathcal{N}=50$ to $\mathcal{N}=60$.
-We used the number of e-folds in this range in order to compare the model predictions to the Planck data, which are displayed as the confidence regions corresponding to $68\%$ and $95\%$, obtained from the latest release of Planck CMB data~\citep{Aghanim:2018eyx}.
-Notice that the value of $n_s$ decreases ($r$ increases) as $\beta$ increases.
-The results for the $n_s - r$ plan indicates that just part of the range of $\beta$ considered ($5<\beta<10$ for $\mathcal{N}=50$) are in agreement with Planck data (within $95\%$ C.L.).
-Therefore, we consider the range of $\beta$ which totally match the slow-roll regime and is in accordance with Planck data to be $5<\beta<10$.
+We used the number of e-folds in this range in order to compare the model predictions to the Planck data, which are displayed as the confidence regions corresponding to $68\%$ and $95\%$, obtained from the latest release of Planck CMB temperature data~\citep{Aghanim:2018eyx} combined with Baryon Acoustic Oscillations and the tensor amplitude of B-mode polarization from the BICEP2/Keck data.
+Notice that the value of $n_s$ slightly decreases as $\beta$ increases while $r$ increase with the $\beta$ increases.
+The results for the $n_s - r$ plan exhibit good agreement with the CMB data, with almost all the values inside at least $2\sigma$ C.L., which allow us to consider as an appropriate range for $\beta$ in our analysis the interval $0.6<\beta<7$.

-It is also worth mentioning that this result differs from a previous analysis of this model, where the authors found that values of $\beta$ of order $10^{-2}$ are in good agreement with Planck data~\citep{Neves:2020lru}, which is out of the allowed range we found.
-However, one should mention that they performed their analysis examining an approximation for the slow-roll regime where $\phi\gg \beta$, which is not the case considered in this work.